Fesenmyer is your Consumer Warrior

 • Ohio law allows married couples filing jointly to each claim a full set of exemptions, unless otherwise noted, in effect giving you “double” exemptions.

-• If you have a loan on a property such as a car or home you wish to keep, and you are current on the payments and the equity is covered by your exemptions, you may continue making payments on the loan and keep this property through the bankruptcy.
+• If you have a loan on a property such as a car or home you wish to keep, and you are current on the payments and the equity is covered by your exemptions, you may continue making payments on the loan and keep this property through bankruptcy.

 Be aware that if you do file jointly, you must include your combined income in the bankruptcy.
-Since there are income limits to filing for Chapter 7, if your joint income is too high to meet the Ohio means test, then you may not be able to qualify, and you will have to file Chapter 13.
+Since there are income limits to filing for Chapter 7, if your joint income is too high to meet the Ohio means test, then you may not be able to qualify, and you will have to file for Chapter 13.

-Delaying can only worsen your situation, so contact us online or call the Ohio bankruptcy attorneys at Fesenmyer Cousino Weinzimmer today for your free consultation so we can determine what debt relief solutions will work best for you.
+Delaying can only worsen your situation, so contact us online or call the Ohio bankruptcy attorneys at Fesenmyer Law Offices, LLC.
+Call 614-228-4435 (Columbus), 937-222-7472 (Dayton), or 877-654-5297 (Cincinnati) today for your free consultation so we can determine what debt relief solutions will work best for you.

 Attorney Tom Fesenmyer